BlueStamp-Engineering-2022/James_BSE_project/index.md

 **Camera Holder CAD**

 In this milestone, I created a CAD camera holder in Shapr3D.
 Two plastic pieces hold the camera from the top and bottom.
-A trapezoid shaped extrusion from one piece to another acts as a rail.
+A plastic rail sticks out from one piece to the other.
+This allows one of the pieces to move up and down.

 <img src="https://i.postimg.cc/DzQdvJR2/Screen-Shot-2022-07-07-at-4-02-38-PM.png" width="547" height="384"> <img src="https://i.postimg.cc/j5ZHNVsm/Screen-Shot-2022-07-07-at-4-03-26-PM.png" width="318" height="384">

 **Laser Cut Case**

-I designed a plastic case to hide the components of the gimbal.
+I designed a plastic case to hold the components of the gimbal.
 These parts were laser cut.
-To stick them together, I designed hinge-like offsets in the edges so the parts would fit together.
+I designed hinge-like offsets in the edges so the parts would fit together.

 [![Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone")